AlexTo1290/Pacman-Remake-Project/README.md

 # Pac-Man

 ## Description
-This is a remake of the Pac-man arcade game coded in Python and using the Tkinter library.
+A remake of the Pac-man arcade game coded in Python using the Tkinter library.

 ### How to run the game
 Execute the **pac_man.py** file.